← Academic re-test index

 As SEC EDGAR coverage grew from an average of roughly 2,454 tickers across 2009 to 2015 to roughly 4,164 across 2016 to 2026, the MG industry-momentum spread rose from +0.046 percent per month (t=0.22) to +0.265 percent per month (t=1.44).
 Larger industries produce more reliable industry-return estimates because more constituent firms means less idiosyncratic noise.

-Even on the paper-equivalent Tiingo-only universe, FH on the full 2009 to 2026 window comes in at −0.335 percent per month (t=−0.95).
-The compression is consistent with Daniel and Moskowitz (2016) and Barroso and Santa-Clara (2014), so it cannot be dismissed as a BTM-data artifact.
-It is the documented post-crisis regime shift showing up again on a third independent dataset.
+Even on the paper-equivalent Tiingo-only universe, FH on the full 2009 to 2026 window comes in at minus 0.335 percent per month with a t-statistic of minus 0.95.
+This is consistent with the post-2008 compression of cross-sectional momentum returns documented by Daniel and Moskowitz (2016) and Barroso and Santa-Clara (2014) on independent datasets, which suggests the result reflects a documented regime shift rather than a BTM-specific artifact.

 How to read the spread column